-Leaders are the ones driving the company, driving change within the company, have vision and the power to take the company in the right direction.
-But the managers are actually the ones that sustain all of the above.
+Leaders are the ones driving the company, driving change within the company, and have the vision and power to take the company in the right direction.
+However, managers are actually the ones that sustain all of the above.
 Managers are responsible for each piece of the company, they analyze it, propose suggestions for improvement, address potential risks and *very important* guide the people who do the actual work.

-But it's important to note that the action of improving management skills, comes from two ways:
+It's important to note that the act of improving management skills usually comes in two ways:

 From leadership, as previously described

 And from each of us, with or without the support of leadership.

 We have to understand that there are a few people who are born with specific talents in management.
 For those, the road to success is easy and obvious.
 The rest of us who dream of reaching a managerial position, have to work hard and take the time to invest in our development.
 Having an open attitude towards learning new skills, how to drive people to success, and how to handle difficult situations will always keep you above the average managers.

 In a nutshell, this can be done by understanding what our strengths are and how to map them to gain good management skills.